4 min read

 Vertical vs horizontal integration: What’s the difference?

 Despite its appeal, vertical integration carries meaningful risks.
-Companies that integrate too aggressively can become slower and less adaptive than specialized competitors.
+Companies that expand too aggressively across the supply chain can become slower, heavier and less adaptive than specialized competitors who focus on doing one thing exceptionally well.

 How can you apply this learning?